Senate moves to avert rail strike amid dire warnings - KESQ

 The unions maintain that railroads can easily afford to add paid sick time when they are recording record profits.
 Several of the big railroads involved in these contract talks reported more than $1 billion profit in the third quarter.

+Schumer said he understands the urgency and the stakes for the economy of a drawn-out fight.

+“Senators are working morning, noon and night to reach an agreement for us to act on this measure ASAP,” Schumer said.
+“The Senate cannot leave until we get the job done.
+And Democrats will keep working with Republicans to find a path forward that everyone can support.”

 The House passed the legislation enacting September’s labor agreement with broad bipartisan support.
-A second measure adding seven paid sick days for rail workers passed on a mostly party-line vote in the House, but it fell eight votes short of a 60-vote threshold needed for passage in the Senate.
+But a second measure adding seven paid sick days for rail workers passed on a mostly party-line vote, signaling dim prospects for that effort in the evenly divided Senate.

-Associated Press staff writer Josh Boak contributed to this report.
-Funk reported from Omaha, Nebraska.